RobertoFZ/react-boilerplate/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Atomic design is used in this proyect boilerplate.
+Atomic design is used in this project boilerplate.

 ## Libraries used
 * Axios